Jane Wyman: 1936–1944: Career at Warner Bros.

-Dramatic star
+1945–1956: Leading roles and critical acclaim

-Wyman finally gained critical notice in the film noir The Lost Weekend (1945) made by the team of Billy Wilder and Charles Brackett, who had been impressed by her performance in Princess O'Rourke.
-It was only a supporting role – Ray Milland was the lead – but was the second biggest part.
+Wyman finally gained critical attention with The Lost Weekend (1945), made by the team of Billy Wilder and Charles Brackett.
+Wilder had wanted Katharine Hepburn or Barbara Stanwyck for the female lead but Brackett had been impressed by Wyman’s performance in Princess O'Rourke.
 Wyman called it "a small miracle".

 Wyman remained a supporting actor in One More Tomorrow (1946), and Night and Day (1946).
 However Wyman was borrowed by MGM for the female lead in The Yearling (1946), and was nominated for the 1946 Academy Award for Best Actress.

 She was leading lady for Dennis Morgan in Cheyenne (1947) and James Stewart in RKO's Magic Town (1947).

-Johnny Belinda and "A" film stardom

 Her breakthrough role was playing a deaf-mute rape victim in Johnny Belinda (1948).
 Wyman spent over six months preparing for the film which was an enormous hit and won Wyman a Best Actress Oscar.
-She was the first person in the sound era to win an acting Oscar without speaking a line of dialogue.
-In an amusing acceptance speech, perhaps poking fun at some of her long-winded counterparts, Wyman took her statue and said only, "I accept this, very gratefully, for keeping my mouth shut once.
+She was the first person in the sound era to earn the award without speaking a line of dialogue.
+In an amusing acceptance speech, Wyman took her statue and said only, "I accept this, very gratefully, for keeping my mouth shut once.
 I think I'll do it again."

-Wyman was now a top billed star.
+Wyman was now a top-billed star.
 She did two comedies, A Kiss in the Dark (1948) with David Niven and The Lady Takes a Sailor (1949) with Morgan, then made a thriller in England, Stage Fright (1950) for Alfred Hitchcock.

 She played Laura in The Glass Menagerie (1950), and went to MGM for Three Guys Named Mike (1951), a popular comedy.

-Frank Capra used her as Bing Crosby's leading lady in Here Comes the Groom (1951) at Paramount, then she had the lead in RKO's The Blue Veil (1951), a melodrama that was a big box office hit and earned her an Oscar nomination.
+Frank Capra used her as Bing Crosby's leading lady in Here Comes the Groom (1951) at Paramount, then she had the lead role in RKO's The Blue Veil (1951), a melodrama that was a big box office hit and earned her an Oscar nomination.

 Wyman was one of many stars in Warner Bros' Starlift (1951).
 She was the female lead in The Story of Will Rogers (1952) and Paramount reunited her and Crosby in Just for You (1952).
 Wyman expressed interest around this time of doing no more "weepy" roles.

 Columbia cast her in a musical, Let's Do It Again (1953) with Ray Milland, then at Warners she was in So Big (1953), a melodrama.

-Universal melodramas and television

 Wyman had a huge success when producer Ross Hunter cast her alongside Rock Hudson in Magnificent Obsession (1954).
 It earned her another Oscar nomination.

 Wyman and Hudson were promptly reteamed on All That Heaven Allows (1955).
 Pine-Thomas Productions put Wyman in Lucy Gallant (1955) with Charlton Heston.
 She did Miracle in the Rain (1956) with Van Johnson.
 Wyman was meant to follow this with Annabella but it appears to have not been made.